Detailed Action

 As per claim 2, it incorporates the deficiencies of independent claim 1 upon which it depends, and further recites “wherein the physical memory channels include memory tiles on memory dies stacked on a processor die”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the physical memory is physically stacked on top of the processor, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 2 fails to correct the deficiencies of claim 1 and is rejected for similar reasoning as claim 1, above.

-As per claim 5, it incorporates the deficiencies of dependent claim 3 upon which it depends, and further recites “wherein in response to determining that a number of functional physical memory channels within a physical memory location above the corresponding physical processor is less than a predetermined number of functional physical memory channels to be mapped, additional functional physical memory channels within neighboring physical memory locations are mapped to remaining logical memory channels for the logical processor that is mapped to the corresponding physical processor”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the neighboring functional physical memory channels are mapped to the leftover logical memory channels to max out the logical processor’s memory channels, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
+As per claim 5, it incorporates the deficiencies of dependent claim 3 upon which it depends, and further recites “wherein in response to determining that a number of functional physical memory channels within a physical memory location above the corresponding physical processor is less than the predetermined number of functional physical memory channels to be mapped, additional functional physical memory channels within neighboring physical memory locations are mapped to remaining logical memory channels for the logical processor that is mapped to the corresponding physical processor”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the neighboring functional physical memory channels are mapped to the leftover logical memory channels to max out the logical processor’s memory channels, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 5 fails to correct the deficiencies of claim 3 and is rejected for similar reasoning as claim 3, above.

 As per claim 6, it incorporates the deficiencies of dependent claim 5 upon which it depends, and further recites “wherein the functional physical memory channels within the neighboring physical memory locations that are not currently mapped to other logical memory channels are mapped before the functional physical memory channels within the neighboring physical memory locations that are currently mapped to other logical memory channels”, which conceptually, with broadest reasonable interpretation, merely provides further clarification as to how the neighboring functional physical memory channels without a match are mapped to the logical memory channels without a match before removing mappings between logical/physical memory channels, which does not integrate the abstract idea/mental process into a practical application and is not significantly more than the judicial exception.
 Therefore, claim 6 fails to correct the deficiencies of claim 5 and is rejected for similar reasoning as claim 5, above.